 One of the most basic, yet ignored, principals of successful investing is properly allocating investments among different asset classes.
 Asset allocation is commonly mistaken with diversification – but the two are quite different.

 Asset allocation is the blend between fixed asset classes (e.g. bonds) and variable asset classes (e.g. stocks and real estate).

 The categories of asset allocations are as follows:

 With proper diversification or exposure to multiple asset classes, individuals can not only potentially improve results, but they may also reduce portfolio volatility.

-At Joule Financial, we implement a rigorous process in selecting variable asset classes and determining the what we believe is a prudent exposure to each.
-This allocation is called the Joule Financial All Equity Allocation, and is diversified among variable asset classes like large and small capitalized domestic companies, international and emerging markets, as well as potential exposure to specific areas like biotechnology or utility companies.
+At Joule Financial, we implement a rigorous process in selecting variable asset classes and determining what we believe is a prudent exposure to each.
+This allocation is called the Joule Financial All Equity Allocation, and is diversified among variable asset classes like large and small capitalized domestic companies, international and emerging markets, as well as potential exposure to specific areas like financial or utility companies.

 The following is an example of a diversified, equity allocation model.

 Once the Joule Financial All Equity Allocation is determined, it’s implemented in direct correlation to your agreed asset allocation level, informed by your risk tolerance.

 Over time, the asset allocation and diversification of the portfolio will change.
 At different times, different asset classes will outperform others, so we believe it is important for a portfolio to be rebalanced in order to achieve the desired allocation.